Remod-org/Teleportication/README.md

 In-memory objects keep track of previous location for tpb, pending tpr/tpa, etc.  This could change as development progresses.

+#### Bypassing cooldown

+In its current form, the player will be notified that they are in cooldown and that they can simply repeat the command to pay from their accounts for bypassing the cooldown.
+It does not display the amount.

+If, while still in cooldown, they repeat the command, they will be notified of the amount they have paid and will be teleported after the countdown as usual.

 ### For Developers
     The following can be used for example as follows: